microsoft/fluentui/ghdocs/Contributing/ChangeFiles.md

 - When you add new functionality that is backward compatible.

+- A new component should qualify as a **minor** change because it is fully backward compatible.
+In case, you made breaking changes to other generic APIs that are used by developers and can break them.

 ### Major

 Any changes that are not backward compatible should be qualified as **major** changes.